arungudelli/angularjswiki/content/en/material/tooltip/index.md

 </button>
 ```

-## Disable tooltips in Angular using matTooltipDisabled
+## Disable mat tooltip in Angular using matTooltipDisabled

 `matTooltipDisabled` is used to disable tooltips in Angular.